Advice for all

-Brentwood Borough Council will provide advice and assistance to people who are about to become homeless within 56 days.
-If you are eligible for assistance and at risk of losing your home, we will try to prevent your homelessness by working with you to, either, help you remain in your current accommodation or help you find somewhere else suitable for you and your household.
-Under the Law and as part of our prevention duty, all applicants will be required to work and engage with the Council as we take steps to prevent their homelessness together.
+Brentwood Borough Council will provide advice and help to people who are about to become homeless within 56 days.
+If you're eligible for help and at risk of losing your home, we will try to prevent your homelessness by working with you to either help you remain in your current accommodation or help you find somewhere else suitable for you and your household.
+Under the Law and as part of our prevention duty, all applicants will be required to work and engage with the Council as we take steps to prevent homelessness together.

 Duty to relieve homelessness

-If you are already homeless, and considered eligible, or if we cannot prevent your eviction from your current accommodation, and if you are considered to be a ‘vulnerable person’, or a person considered to in “Priority Need” the Council can offer you emergency accommodation while we continue to work with you to find alternative accommodation that is suitable for you and your household.
+If you're already homeless and considered eligible, or if we can't prevent your eviction from your current accommodation, and if you're considered to be a ‘vulnerable person’ or a person in 'Priority Need', we can offer you emergency accommodation while we continue to work with you to find alternative accommodation that is suitable for you and your household.
 Under the new Act and as part of our effort to find you alternative accommodation, all applicants will be required to work and engage with the Council as we take steps to end their homelessness.

 The main housing duty

 If we have been unsuccessful in securing alternative suitable accommodation after 56 days, this duty will come to an end and Brentwood Borough Council will make a decision as to whether or not a main housing duty will be owed to you.
-If, after 56 days, it is assessed that you are homeless, eligible for assistance, in priority need and you did not become homeless intentionally, the Council will be under a duty to find you a long term alternative, suitable accommodation.
+If, after 56 days, it is assessed that you are homeless, eligible for help, in priority need and you didn't become homeless intentionally, we will be under a duty to find you a long term alternative, suitable accommodation.
 An offer of suitable accommodation can be in the private sector or social housing and could be outside of Brentwood Borough Council.

 Showing us you are eligible and homeless or at risk of homelessness

-You will need to be able to prove that you are eligible for help (by showing proof of citizenship/immigration status) and are actually homeless or at risk of homelessness.
-That may include a section 21 Notice (if you are privately renting) or a letter confirming your circumstances.
-If you are already homeless and do not have a connection to Brentwood, we may refer your application to another authority.
+You will need to be able to prove that you are eligible for help, by showing proof of citizenship or immigration status, and are actually homeless or at risk of homelessness.
+That may include a section 21 Notice, if you are privately renting, or a letter confirming your circumstances.
+If you're already homeless and don't have a connection to Brentwood, we may refer your application to another authority.

 Getting an initial assessment and creating your Personal Housing Plan

 Once we have confirmed your eligibility and circumstances, you will meet with a Housing Advice & Homelessness Prevention Officer for an initial assessment and to discuss your options.
-If we are able to assist, you will then be allocated a caseworker and invited to create your own Personal Housing Plan on how you will address your housing problems.
+If we're able to help[, you will then be allocated a caseworker and invited to create your own Personal Housing Plan on how you will address your housing problems.
 The most likely option will be a home in the private rented sector.

-You may be asked to provide details of your income and expenditure by completing the form below:
+You may be asked to provide details of your income and expenditure by completing this form:

 Private rented sector accommodation

-If you are struggling with accessing a private tenancy, we may be able to help.
-If you are at risk of homelessness or are homeless please complete a Housing Advice Request form through the Housing Assistance Referral Portal.
+If you're struggling with accessing a private tenancy, we may be able to help.
+If you're at risk of homelessness or are homeless, complete a Housing Advice Request form through the Housing Assistance Referral Portal:

-We may be able to help with advice on benefits, areas of affordability in the region and potentially financial assistance.
+We may be able to help with advice on benefits, areas of affordability in the region and potentially financial help.

-You may be eligible for financial assistance through Discretionary Housing Payments (DHP), through Prevention budgets or through our Rent Deposit Scheme (RDS).
-Your allocated case Officer will be able to advise your further.
+You may be eligible for financial help through Discretionary Housing Payments (DHP), Prevention budgets or our Rent Deposit Scheme (RDS).
+Your allocated case Officer will be able to advise you.

-If you require additional support, please complete the Housing Advice request form through the Housing Assistance Referral Portal:
+If you need more help, complete the Housing Advice request form through the Housing Assistance Referral Portal: